lixiangyun/RESFCONF_doc_ZH_CN/README.md

    key values for the list (if any) MUST be encoded according to the following rules:

-   o  The key leaf values for a data resource representing a YANG list
-      MUST be encoded using one path segment [RFC3986].
+   -  The key leaf values for a data resource representing a YANG list MUST be encoded using one path segment [RFC3986].

-   o  If there is only one key leaf value, the path segment is
-      constructed by having the list name, followed by an "=" character, followed by the single key leaf value.
+   -  If there is only one key leaf value, the path segment is constructed by having the list name, followed by an "=" character, followed by the single key leaf value.

-   o  If there are multiple key leaf values, the path segment is
-      constructed by having the list name, followed by the value of each leaf identified in the "key" statement, encoded in the order specified in the YANG "key" statement.
+   -  If there are multiple key leaf values, the path segment is constructed by having the list name, followed by the value of each leaf identified in the "key" statement, encoded in the order specified in the YANG "key" statement.
 Each key leaf value except the last one is followed by a comma character.

-   o  The key value is specified as a string, using the canonical
-      representation for the YANG data type.
+   -  The key value is specified as a string, using the canonical representation for the YANG data type.
 Any reserved characters MUST be percent-encoded, according to Sections 2.1 and 2.5 of [RFC3986].
 The comma (",") character MUST be percent-encoded if it is present in the key value.

-   o  All of the components in the "key" statement MUST be encoded.
+   -  All of the components in the "key" statement MUST be encoded.
       Partial instance identifiers are not supported.

-   o  Missing key values are not allowed, so two consecutive commas are
-      interpreted as a comma, followed by a zero-length string, followed by a comma.
+   -  Missing key values are not allowed, so two consecutive commas are interpreted as a comma, followed by a zero-length string, followed by a comma.
 For example, "list1=foo,,baz" would be interpreted as a list named "list1" with three key values, and the second key value is a zero-length string.

-   o  Note that non-configuration lists are not required to define keys.
+   -  Note that non-configuration lists are not required to define keys.
       In this case, a single list instance cannot be accessed.

-   o  The "list-instance" Augmented Backus-Naur Form (ABNF) [RFC5234]
-      rule defined in Section 3.5.3.1 represents the syntax of a list instance identifier.
+   -  The "list-instance" Augmented Backus-Naur Form (ABNF) [RFC5234] rule defined in Section 3.5.3.1 represents the syntax of a list instance identifier.